Yukon-Literacy-Coalition/ylc_website_v2/src/_community-initiatives/2020-07-20-the-very-first-initiative.md

       subTitle: ""
       body: >-
-        Our Community Literacy program works with community facilitators from Yukon communities to design and run unique literacy programs.
+        Our Community Literacy program works with community facilitators from Yukon communities to design and deliver unique literacy programs.
         Facilitators are trained how to design and create their specific programs and learn how to embed literacy and essential skills.

          For more information contact Darby at darby.macwilliam@yukonliteracy.com
       images: []